 Volunteer in the Seychelles

 More than 90% of the island nation’s population lives around Victoria, the pocket-sized capital located on the island of Mahé; it’s a lively town crammed with temples and mosques, markets, and museums.
-With sports available from rock climbing inland to scuba diving over wrecks in waters swarming with dolphins and sharks, the country is an exciting destination for volunteers.
+The country is an exciting destination for volunteers, with sports available from rock climbing inland to scuba diving over wrecks in waters swarming with dolphins and sharks.

 Marine Research & Conservation